Dolphiq/craft3-jsonclient/README.md

 # Json Client plugin for Craft CMS 3.1.x

+## Currently the project is DISCONTINUED.
+However, feel free to fork it and continue its development!

 Simple Json client plugin for Craft3 CMS.
 The plugin provides a simple Twig extension which allows you to fetch a Json url and use the result in your Twig template.

 ## Requirements